Chestnut Ridge people: Ancestry

+B.V.
+Mayhle self-published a family history entitled The Males of Barbour County, West Virginia in 1980, with two updates.
+He documented the origins of the Male, Mahle, Mayle, Mayhle name in the United States.
+He claimed to have found only one incident of interracial union.
+In an interview, he said that the Pittsburgh, Pennsylvania press had carried repeated sensational magazine articles in the early 1900s about the area, highlighting its poverty and mixed-race communities.
+He suggests this was the origin of accounts that the group was mixed-race.
+Mayhle said that three brothers, direct descendants of Wilmore/William Male Sr. (the original Male immigrant), served in regular white units in the US Civil war.
+Two served in the 7th West Virginia Volunteer Infantry Regiment and one in the 1st West Virginia Volunteer Cavalry Regiment, which were all-white units.
-Genealogist Paul Heinegg has used a variety of colonial era documents to trace the ancestors of families identified in the South as free blacks in the first two censuses of the United States (1790, 1800).
-These included court records, indentures, land deeds, wills, etc. For instance, if a white woman had an illegitimate mixed-race child, the child had to serve a period of apprenticeship as an indentured servant to be trained in a trade and to prevent the community from having to support the woman and her child.
-Records of such indentures are among the court records he consulted.

-He found that most of the families of free people of color were descended from unions between white women, free or indentured servants, and African or African-American men, slaves or indentured servants, in colonial Virginia.
+Genealogist Paul Heinegg has used a variety of colonial-era court and tax documents to trace the ancestors of families identified in the South as free blacks in the first two censuses of the United States (1790, 1800).
+For instance, if a white woman had an illegitimate mixed-race child, the child had to serve a period of apprenticeship as an indentured servant to be trained in a trade and to prevent the community from having to support the woman and her child, meaning they should be included in recorded indentures.
+Heinegg found that most of the families of free people of color were descended from unions between white women, free or indentured servants, and African or African-American men, slaves or indentured servants, in colonial Virginia.
 According to the law of the colony and the principle of partus sequitur ventrem, by which children in the colony took the status of their mothers, the mixed-race children of these unions and marriages were born free because the mothers were free.
 While they were subject to discrimination, gaining free status helped these families get ahead in society.

-Heinegg noted that many of these free people of color migrated west with white neighbors and settled on the frontiers of Virginia, what became West Virginia, Kentucky and Tennessee, as these areas were less bound by racial caste than were the Tidewater plantation areas.
+Heinegg suggested that many of these free people of color migrated west with white neighbors and settled on the frontiers of Virginia, what became West Virginia, Kentucky, and Tennessee, as these areas were less bound by racial caste than were the Tidewater plantation areas.
 On the frontier, settlers were more concerned about people fulfilling social obligations as citizens.

-Heinegg's work was praised by an expert in Southern history, and won a genealogy award.

-Heinegg analyzed generations of many families classified as free blacks on those first two censuses.
-He noted that, for the early Mayle/Male family, many records from the 1790s to the 1850s classified members as "free black", "free mulatto", "free colored", etc.
+When analyzing generations of families classified as free blacks on those first two censuses, Heinegg noted that, for the early Mayle/Male family, many records from the 1790s to the 1850s classified members as "free black", "free mulatto", "free colored", etc. Work by Alexandra Finley supports Heinegg's conclusion that the Male family largely descends in the direct paternal line from an immigrant Englishman, Wilmore Male (1755–c.
+1845), born in Dover, Kent, England.

-He suggests that the following individuals are sons of Wilmore Mayle (Mail, Male), Sr. (Note that, prior to 1843, the area of Barbour County west of the Tygart Valley River was part of Harrison County and the area east of the river was part of Randolph County.)